ph7klw76/creative_teaching_methods/physics_teaching.md

 - Generative AI (LLMs) for conversational explanations, feedback on reasoning, and writing/code support.
 - AI-enabled data science workflows (e.g., machine learning, automation) as both content and tooling for modern physics practice.

-The central question is not whether AI is “powerful,” but whether a given AI integration improves measurable learning outcomes under real instructional constraints—without undermining academic integrity, equity, or student agency.
+The central question is not whether AI is “powerful,” but whether a given AI integration improves measurable learning outcomes under real instructional constraints without undermining academic integrity, equity, or student agency.

 # 2. Evidence base: what tends to improve outcomes?